openwallet-foundation-labs/vc-api/README.md

 ### Universal Wallet Interop Spec
 The [W3C Credentials Community Group](https://w3c-ccg.github.io/) [Universal Wallet Interop Specification](https://w3c-ccg.github.io/universal-wallet-interop-spec/) provides a model for how wallet data could be made interoperable between other wallet implementations.

+### Rational for Choosing Spruce DIDKit
+- Written in Rust and so suitable for use in any mobile app development framework
+- Support for JSON-LD and JWT credential issuance and verification
+- Support for did:key, did:ethr, did:web

 ## Architecture

 ![Image](ssi-wallet-architecture.drawio.svg)